PNNL-CompBio/srpAnalytics/zfBmd/outputs/sample_chem_report_LPR/Benchmark Dose Curves.md

 ## Pre-Processing

 #### **Combine & Make New Endpoints**
-New endpoints were made using existing endpoints using 'or', which means that if there is any endpoints with a '1', this new endpoint will also have a '1', regardless of how many zeroes there are in the other endpoints.
-See a summary table of added endpoints below:

 This step was not conducted.

 #### **Set Invalid Wells to NA**

-In some cases, like when a sample fish dies, many affected endpoints need to be set to NA.
-Here, the 'Endpoint Name' column denotes the specific endpoint that sets this rule.
-In this example, it could be MORT for mortality.
-Then, the endpoint value needs to be set, which in this case would be a 1 to indicate sample fish that did die.
-All endpoints would then be set to NA except for cases where the endpoint should not be affected, which are referred to as 'Endpoint Exceptions.'

 This step was not conducted.